ULEZ expansion 2023 – latest news and map

 What is the ULEZ for?

-The zone is intended to reduce nitrogen oxide (NOx) emissions and particulate matter in London, both of which regularly exceed safe levels.
-These pollutants are strongly associated with health risks, climate change, air pollution, and congestion.
+ULEZ was created to reduce nitrogen oxide (NOx) emissions and particle pollution in London.
+These pollutants are strongly associated with health risks, climate change, air pollution, and congestion and regularly exceed safe levels.
 It’s been recorded that 40,000 people die in the UK every year due to poor air quality.

 ULEZ expansion in 2023

 The Mayor of London and TfL expanded London’s ULEZ on the 29th August 2023 in order to cut pollution around the capital.
-The expansion covers all 33 boroughs of Greater London, in some places bordering the M25.
+The expansion covers all 33 boroughs of Greater London – almost all of the area inside of the M25.

-- Owners of registered ‘disabled’ or ‘disabled passenger’ vehicles will be exempt from the ULEZ charge until October 26th 2027.
+- Owners of registered ‘disabled’ or ‘disabled passenger’ vehicles are exempt from the ULEZ charge until October 26th 2027.
 The same goes for Wheelchair-Accessible Vehicles (WAVs), blue badge holders, and drivers with disabled benefits.

-- Minibuses for community transport will also have a grace period until October 2025.
+- Minibuses for community transport also have a grace period until October 2025.

 - London-licensed taxis are exempt from ULEZ charges.